As a Chayal Boded (Lone Soldier) in the IDF, you are eligible for different benefits.

 For general personalized information – Misrad Habinui Vhashikun hotline: *5442

-Chayalim Bodedim whose parents live abroad are entitled to a 30-day Meyuchedet (special leave) to fly overseas each year.
+Chayalim Bodedim whose parents live abroad are entitled to a 30-day Meyuchedet (special leave) to fly overseas each year of their service.

 Leave During Parents’ Visit to Israel